art-egorov/ilund4u/docs/ExampleDrivenGuide/cmd_guide.md

 ### Specifying homology search mode and setting up labels

-Protein annotation mode has two important optional arguments that we want to describe here.
+Protein annotation mode has three important optional arguments that we want to describe here.

 The first one: `-hsm, --homology-search-mode <group|proteins>`  which specifies the mode of search for homologous proteins in the database.
 If "group" is selected, a query protein is assigned to the same homologous group as that of the best search hit protein.
 In "proteins" mode, all target proteins that pass the cutoffs are considered to be homologues.
 By default, "group" mode is set.
 We recommend to use "proteins" mode if you want to find more diverse set of homologues.

-Second important argument we want to highlight is `-ql, --query-label <str>` which simply changes the label of your query protein homologues on LoVis4u visualisation.
+The second is: `-rnf, --report-not-flanked` controls whether islands and hotspots located at the ends of sequences (flanked from only one side) will be considered in search.
+The importance of it described in the hotspot annotation section which has exactly the same argument.

+The last one we want to highlight is `-ql, --query-label <str>` which simply changes the label of your query protein homologues on LoVis4u visualisation.
 For example:
 ```sh
 ilund4u protein -fa  ilund4u_data/guide/RloC.fa -db ilund4u_data/guide/P2-like_phages_guide_DB \
 	-o RloC_search -ql "RloC from the guide"
 ```
 Below you can see visualisation of the same 0-0 and 0-1 hotspots with highlighted RloC proteins

-??? card_figure_red "**LoVis4u visualisation of 0-0 hotspot with RloC** *(Figure 5)*"
+??? card_figure_red "**LoVis4u visualisation of *old/tin*-encoding hotspot (0-0) with RloC** *(Figure 5)*"

 	![0-0_1](cmd_guide/img/0-0_RloC.png){loading=lazy width="100%" }

-??? card_figure_blue "**LoVis4u visualisation of 0-1 hotspot with RloC** *(Figure 6)*"
+??? card_figure_blue "**LoVis4u visualisation of *Z/fun*-encoding hotspot (0-1) with RloC** *(Figure 6)*"

 	![0-1_1](cmd_guide/img/0-1_RloC.png){loading=lazy width="100%" }